This Step: Get a Drivers License

 Probationary Driver License

-If you are younger than 18, you’ll receive a probationary driver’s license.
-Depending on your age, you must abide by the following restrictions:
+While on a probationary driver's license, depending on your age, you must abide by the following restrictions:

 Under the age of 17 years old